BDC Hamburger Icon

 When conducting a criminal background check, employers typically want to consider convictions, not arrests or other charges.
 An arrest does not mean someone was convicted of a crime.
 Convictions, or cases in which the accused was found guilty, are the primary concern of a criminal background check.

-• Convictions that the subject did not share previously.
-If convictions that the subject did not previously disclose show up on the review, then removing the subject from all employment opportunities at your company is the right move.
+• Convictions that the subject did not share previously: If convictions that the subject did not previously disclose show up on the review, then removing the subject from all employment opportunities at your company is the right move.
+(This is not applicable in jurisdictions where applicants are not required to disclose any convictions.)

-• Lack of evidence relating to certification, license or any other education.
-If you are unable to confirm any certification, license or degree that the candidate claimed to have on their resume, in their cover letter, or during their interview (whether the job requires that credential or not), discuss the discrepancy with them to find out why.
+• Lack of evidence relating to certification, license or any other education: Were you unable to confirm any certification, license or degree that the candidate claimed to have on their resume, in their cover letter or during their interview (whether the job requires that credential or not)?
+Then discuss the discrepancy with them to find out why.

-• General discrepancies.
-If a subject leaves out states they’ve lived in or misrepresents durations of time, employers they’ve worked for, or certain other details, follow up with them about it.
+• General discrepancies: If a subject leaves out states they’ve lived in or misrepresents durations of time, employers they’ve worked for or certain other details, follow up with them about it using the FCRA process.
 If a candidate is vague on facts and details during the application and interview process, you may wonder what they’ll be like to work with.

-Skye Schooley contributed to the reporting and writing of this article.
+Erin Donaghue and Skye Schooley contributed to this article.

 BDC Logo